Some Books About Illinois Business

 Illinois’s Egypt inspired one of the best books of Illinois popular history—in the best sense of the term.
 Bloody Williamson (originally published in 1952 and reprinted with an introduction by John Y. Simon by University of Illinois Press in 1992) is Paul Angle’s “chapter in American lawlessness.”
 John Y. Simon, the distinguished historian who taught for years at SIU at Carbondale, observed about it in 1992 that has sold briskly for forty years and never disappointed readers—something that can be said about very few Illinois books.

-A useful introduction to the riches of the genre, with guide to further reading, is Chicago Business and Industry: From Fur Trade to E-commerce, edited by Janice L. Reiff (University of Chicago Press, 2013).
+A useful introduction to the riches of the genre, with a guide to further reading, is Chicago Business and Industry: From Fur Trade to E-commerce, edited by Janice L. Reiff (University of Chicago Press, 2013).
 All the essays in the book originally appeared as entries in The Encyclopedia of Chicago and cover significant local firms and their founders.

-The number of first-rate books about this important topic is small.
+The number of first-rate books about this important topic is too small.
 Among them is Nature's Metropolis: Chicago and the Great West (W. W. Norton & Company; 1991).
 Still worth reading are The New Gatsbys: Fortunes and Misfortunes of Commodities Traders by Bob Tamarkin (William Morrow & Company, 1985) and The Big Store: Inside the Crisis and Revolution at Sears by Donald R. Katz.
 (Viking, 1987).

 Dozens of books worth reading have been written about Chicago railroads.
 Several are from the NIU Press series, Railroads in America.
 Typical is The North Western: A History of the Chicago & North Western Railway System (Northern Illinois University Press, 1996).
 There should be more works such as The Railroad Tycoon Who Built Chicago: A Biography of William B. Ogden by Jack Harpster (Southern Illinois University Press, 2018).